AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ### Wwise updates

 The Wwise exporter tool has been updated to finish generating sound banks before compilation by the Stingray editor.
 The sound banks are automatically regenerated when you load/migrate projects into Stingray 1.8, provided your Wwise project is writable.
-In case you encounter any error, reload the project or update the Wwise settings file (**File > Settings > Update Wwise Project Settings**).
+If you encounter any errors, reload the project or update the Wwise settings file (**File > Settings > Update Wwise Project Settings**).

 ### Lua API changes